carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 ## Step 1.
 Generate a folder get_homologues
-It's necessary that we create a new folder where all the results will be sent.
+It's necessary to create a new folder where all the results will be sent.

 ~~~
 $ mkdir -p ~/gm_workshop/results/pangenome/get_homologues/data_get #Create directory (-p create all parents)